 The SOF committee is responsible for the management, allocation, and supervision of the entire financial process.
 SOF Grants shall be fiscally managed and administered by SEAL.
-The committee is composed of seven (7) students and makes all grant funding decisions.
+The committee is composed of nine (9) students and makes all grant funding decisions.
 The committee shall be structured as follows:

-- 1. Chair of committee- Appointed by the President of the Associated Students' Government (ASG) - 2.
-Two ASG members- Appointed by the President of ASG - 3.
-Four students at-large- Appointed by Student Org Graduate Assistant - 4.
-Student Org Graduate Assistant- The only non-voting member
+- 1. Chair of committee- The Vice President of the Associated Students' Government (ASG) - 2.
+Three ASG members- Appointed by the President of ASG - 3.
+Three SEAL student employees- Appointed by Student Org Director - 4.
+Student Org Director, The only non-voting member - 5.
+Two students from the Office of Diversity and Inclusion- Appointed by the Director of the ODI.